Rooney: Everton made it clear they wanted me to leave

-Watch every round of the 2018-2019 MLS season LIVE on beIN SPORTS
+Wayne Rooney has revealed that Everton "made it clear" they wanted him to leave the club before his move to DC United last month.

-Rooney returned to Goodison Park last July after a trophy-laden 13-year stint at Manchester United, and went on to net 11 goals for the Toffees, finishing 2017-2018 as its top scorer.
+Rooney returned to Goodison Park last July following a trophy-laden 13-year stint at Manchester United, and went on to net 11 goals for the Toffees, finishing 2017-18 as their top scorer.

 The 32-year-old failed to find consistency in an often-struggling side, though, and new manager Marco Silva and director of football Marcel Brands confirmed in June that the former England captain was in talks with MLS club DC.